As of July 2021, Covid-19 restrictions will be being eased across the UK. These relaxations are specific to each nation:

-On 11 May UK Government published guidance on Working safely during Coronavirus (COVID-19) in Construction and other outdoor work.
-The guidance specifically encourages employers should consider any advice that has been produced specifically for your sector, forexample by trade associations or trades unions.
-To this end, CIfA has endorsed Prospect's guidelines on UK site working, updated on 4 May.
+The UK Government previously produced guidance on Working safely during Coronavirus (COVID-19) in Construction and other outdoor work.
+The guidance specifically encourages employers to consider any advice that has been produced specifically for your sector, forexample by trade associations or trades unions.
+To this end, CIfA has endorsed Prospect's guidelines on UK site working.
 We are also working with Registered Organisations to share good practice examples with the intention of helping to define common standards across the industry.

-The Industry Working Group issued this statement on Promoting a Safe Working Environment on Construction Sites during the COVID-19 Pandemic on 4 May.
+The Industry Working Group issued a statement on Promoting a Safe Working Environment on Construction Sites during the COVID-19 Pandemic on 4 May 2020.
 CIfA will be continuing to work with Industry Working Group colleagues to examine evidence of site working practices and reflect on the application of guidance and where there is need for improvments and is currently looking to update the endorsement of Prospect's latest guidance.

 Archaeological contractors may also find this Coronavirus site safety checklist from FASET useful.
 The checklist is designed for you to ask clients to complete to ensure that appropriate precautions have been taken to ensure safety on site.
 We recommend that CIfA members and ROs make use of this.